objectionary/jeo-maven-plugin/README.md

 </build>
 ```

-## Transformation
+## Transformation method

 The plugin can transform Java bytecode into EO and back.
-Usually the plugin
+Usually, the plugin
-transforms each bytecode class file into a separate EO file.
-The relationship is
+transforms each bytecode class file into a separate EO file, maintaining a
-one-to-one.
-If the Java class is named`Foo.class`, the EO file will be
+one-to-one relationship.
+If the Java class has name `Foo.class`, the EO file
-named `Foo.eo` (and `Foo.xmir` for XMIR representation of the EO file.)
+will have `Foo.eo` (and Foo.xmir for the XMIR representation of the EO file).

 ### Classes

-The fist high-level transformation is the transformation of the bytecode class
+The first high-level transformation is the conversion of the bytecode class
-into `<program>` and  `<objects><o name = 'Foo'/></objects>` XMIR elements.
+into `<program>` and `<objects><o name='Classname'/></objects>` XMIR elements.
-For example, the following Java class:
+For example, consider the following Java class:

 ```java
 public class Foo {
 }
 ```

-will be transformed into the following EO:
+It will be transformed into the following EO:

 ```eo
 [] > j$Foo